jzySaber1996/VulRTex/README.md

-# RichVul
+# VulRTex
-The package of "RichVul: A Reasoning-Guidance Approach to Detect Vulnerabilities from Rich-Text Issue Reports"
+The package of "Towards Effective Identification of Vulnerability-Related Issue Reports with Rich-Text Reasoning"